 At first, I was defensive about his feedback and doubted my ability to write.
 Even so, I knew it was a well-intentioned constructive criticism I needed to hear.
 As a result, I completely restructured my blog, and I quite enjoy the content I have now.
 Best decision ever.

 To have found a space to cultivate my passion, inspire others, and make progress is an epic feat on its own.

 If you learn to think, through writing, then you will develop a well-organized, efficient mind – and one that is well-founded and certain.
 Don’t ever underestimate the power of words.

 If you want to get out of your head, write fiction.

-Recently, I participated in a 5-week creative writing course, and it was one of the best decisions of my life.
+I recently participated in a 5-week creative writing course, and it was one of the best decisions of my life.
 I usually shy away from fiction because it requires the writer to take full accountability for the story.
 There are no footnotes or references to back up your story, to point the finger to.
-However, taking the course taught me that the ability to tell a story without having to prove its validity might be a strong reason to take-up fiction.
+However, taking the course taught me that the ability to tell a story without having to prove its validity might a good reason to take on writing fiction.

-Although fiction is often derived from our imagination, it is often based on facts and real-life scenarios.
-As such, fiction can be a creative way to share our thoughts and ideas with the world.
+Although fiction is often derived from our imagination, it is also often based on facts and real-life scenarios.
+As such, it can be a creative way to share our thoughts and ideas with the world.

 Tell a story.
 Tell your story.